-For one of the 4 reference site plots that best represents the physical and vegetation characteristics:
+For each of the 4 reference site plots:

-- 1. Standing at the centre of the 10x10 m plot directly over the pigtail, take a photograph at eye level in each of the four sub-ordinal directions (beginning with NE and moving clockwise). - 2.
-Canopy Photo Standing at the centre of the 10x10 m plot, directly over the pigtail, take a photograph of the canopy looking skyward. - 3.
-Representative Site Photo From anywhere within the reference area; take a single photograph that best represents the physical and vegetation characteristics. - Record the photo number on the data sheet. - Check the resolution and quality of all photos at the site; re-take if any photos are blurry. - Back-up and label photo files onto a laptop computer once back at your base camp.
-Transect photos are labeled ERCM\[year]\[site]\[quadrant].jpg (e.g., ERCM \2013\546wellsite\NW.jpg).
-Canopy and representative site are labeled with [canopy] and [site] at the end of the label name, respectively. - All photos are copied to the field laptop or an external hard drive/flash key for backup, and at the end of each field shift or when visited by a field coordinator, site photos are transferred to a field coordinator.
+- 1. Transect Photos Standing at the near corner of the 10x10 m plot, take a photograph at eye level at the angle of the transect facing away from the wellsite. - 2.
+Canopy Photo Standing at the centre of (only one of) the 10x10 m plot, directly over the pigtail, take a photograph of the canopy looking skyward.
+Record which plot you took the photo in. - 3.
+Representative Site Photo From anywhere within the reference area; take a single photograph that best represents the physical and vegetation characteristics.

+Record the photo numbers on Datasheet 4.

+- Check the resolution and quality of all photos at the site; re-take if any photos are blurry. - Back-up and label photo files onto a computer once back at your base camp or in the office.
+Transect photos are labeled [Region][year][site]["W"or"R"][quadrant].jpg (e.g., DMG 2013_3_W_C.jpg).
+Representative site photos are labeled with [W] if taken on the wellsite or [R] if taken in the reference condition.
+All canopy photos have canopy added to the end of their names. - All photos are to be copied to an office computer or an external hard drive/flash key for backup regularly.

-3. VEGETATION SAMPLING
+2. VEGETATION SAMPLING